How Do I Get Mice Out of My Garage? | A Complete Guide

 Mice can be a real problem once they start to infest parts of your home, such as the garage, attic, and pantry.
 Nonetheless, they’re most common in garages because it’s often one of the most overlooked places.

 So, how do you keep mice out of your garage?
-You can keep the mice out of your garage by using the following method:
+You can keep the mice out of your garage by using sticky traps and peppermint spray.
+You can also keep them out by keeping a dog or a cat because these two are natural chasers of mice.

-In this article, we’ll discuss how common it is to have mice in your garage, how to keep them out and get rid of them without killing them.
+In this article, we’ll discuss how common it is to have mice in your garage, and how to keep them out and get rid of them without killing them.

 Is It Typical to Have Mice in the Garage?